austinsonger/Fedramp-Moderate/plans/ssp.md

 |      |                      |                                                                 |                   |                       |                     |
 |      |                      |                                                                 |                   |                       |                     |

-There are currently five internal personnel and 0 external personnel.
-Within one year, it is anticipated that there will be five internal personnel and 0 external personnel.

 ### 9.4.
 Network Architecture <a href="#_heading-h.1v1yuxt" id="_heading-h.1v1yuxt"></a>